ganeshthanga/microsoft-devops-workshop/2_kubernetes_aks/01_overview/02_kubernetes_api.md

 -------- End of Container Context

-To observe that state is stored in etc, you can stop and replace your api container.
+To observe that state is stored in etcd, you can stop and replace your api container.

 ```
 docker stop k8s-api